 Who is a Candidate for a Breast Lift?

-The thing that makes a breast look perky is actually nipple position.
+The things that makes a breast look perky are actually nipple position and upper pole fullness.
 Ideally, your nipples should be pointing straight out when you look in the mirror.
-However, in women who have sagging breasts, the nipples droop and point down towards the ground.
+However, in women who have sagging breasts, the nipples tend to droop and point down towards the ground.
 This is called ptosis and the more ptotic your breasts, the more likely it is that you will need a lift.
-A good rule of thumb is that if your nipples sit at or below your inframammary fold then you would benefit from a breast lift.
+A good rule of thumb is that if your nipples sit at or below your inframammary fold (this is the transverse fold underneath your breasts) then you would benefit from a breast lift.

 In patients who only have a slight degree of ptosis and who want a bit more volume, it may be possible to get enough lift with a breast implant alone.
 This is something that will be discussed with you in detail during your initial consultation.
-However, women who have severe ptosis and who also want more volume will require a breast lift with a breast augmentation.
+Unfortunately, this is a small group of patients that fall into this category.
+Women who have severe ptosis and who also want more volume will require a breast lift with a breast augmentation.
 Sometimes, these surgeries can be done together, but it depends on the patient.
 Dr. Doherty will only perform a mastopexy breast augmentation if it is safe to do so.
 Otherwise, the procedures will need to be scheduled in two stages.

 Any woman who is in good overall health, doesn’t smoke and has drooping breasts is a candidate for a breast lift.
 But because pregnancy and breastfeeding may stretch the skin, it is best to postpone your breast lift procedure until you are completely done having children.